lawrence175/Movie-WebSite/README.md

-# Movie-WebSite
+# Movie-WebSite</br>
-Author::Lawrence Kisembo [SoftwareEngineer]
+Author::Lawrence Kisembo [SoftwareEngineer]</br>
 ----------------------------------------------------------------------------</br>
-This is source codes for movie website prototype.Built on python framework.
+This is source codes for movie website prototype.Built on python framework.</br>
 There are two files[media & entertainment]